-There are two pathways to attain the WSQ Advanced Certificate in Career Development Facilitation (ACCDF), the qualification underpinning the Career Facilitation Programme (CFP).
+There are two pathways to attain the Career Facilitation Programme (CFP).

-1) Training and Assessment Pathway: Candidate will undergo the 15-day CFP prior to the assessment.
+1) Training and Assessment Pathway: Candidates will undergo self-paced e-learning followed by an 8-day classroom-based training.
 Candidate will attain the qualification if they are assessed competent.

-This 15-day training programme is for career practitioners who provide education and career advisory service as a primary role in their work.
+The Career Facilitation Programme (CFP) is a training programme for career practitioners who provide education and career advisory service as a primary role in their work.
 It aims to equip career practitioners with advanced education and career advisory competencies.
-The CFP is suitable for career coaches and education and career guidance counsellors or at career centres and organisations that provide education and career advisory service, and secondary schools and Post-Secondary Education Institutions.
+The CFP is suitable for career coaches and education and career guidance counsellors or those from career centres and organisations that provide education and career advisory service, and secondary schools and Post-Secondary Education Institutions.

-The training programme is designed to be self-paced supported by face-to-face contact hours where you can interact with both the facilitator and other participants and be involved in skill practices and discussions.
+The training programme is designed to be self-paced supported by virtual contact hours where you can interact with both the facilitator and other participants and be involved in skill practices and discussions.

 2) Assessment-Only Pathway (AOP): The AOP recognises an individual’s knowledge and skills acquired through prior learning and work experience.
-It provides an option for individuals to attain the ACCDF certification directly by assessment without undergoing training.
+It provides an option for individuals to attain the WSG CFP certification directly by assessment without undergoing training.
 Candidate will attain the qualification if they are assessed competent.

 The 12 competencies of the Career Facilitation Programme are: